 During the product demonstration with KooBits, I was told that the annual subscription fee for this math portal will be kept below $30.
 This is really a steal!
 I spend more than $30 on math assessment books every year.

 As of now, ProblemSums is only available for school purchase.
 KooBits has a plan to open the subscription to all parents in future so that more children can benefit from it.
-And the good news is – KooBits has extended a 6-month FREE TRIAL to my blog readers.
-(Thank you so much, KooBits!)
+For more information on KooBits ProblemSums, please visit their website HERE.
+You can also read my previous post about the detailed product features.

 If you have other useful tips for making math fun for kids, do share them in the comment section below.
 I love to hear from you too!